j4ckofalltrades/hugo-alt-text/README.md

 # hugo-alt-text

 A Hugo module that provides a custom shortcode for displaying images with clickable alt text descriptions.
-When users click the "ALT" button overlay, a detailed media description pops up at the bottom of the viewport.

 ## Installation